Search

 Air-purifying respirators (APRs):

-• chemical cartridge respirators that can have a combination of chemical cartridges, along with a dust pre-filter.
+• Chemical cartridge respirators that can have a combination of chemical cartridges, along with a dust pre-filter.
 This combination provides protection against different kinds of contaminants in the air

-• gas masks (contain more adsorbent than cartridge-type respirators and can provide a higher level of protection than chemical cartridge respirators)
+• Gas masks (contain more adsorbent than cartridge-type respirators and can provide a higher level of protection than chemical cartridge respirators)

-• powered air-purifying respirators (PAPRs)
+• Powered air-purifying respirators (PAPRs)

 Supplied-air respirators (SARs):

-• self-contained breathing apparatus (SCBA)
+• Self-contained breathing apparatus (SCBA)

-• airline supplied-air respirators
+• Airline supplied-air respirators

-• protective suits that totally encapsulate the wearer's body and incorporate a life-support system
+• Protective suits that totally encapsulate the wearer's body and incorporate a life-support system

-There are some combinations of airline respirators and SCBAs that allow workers to work for extended periods in oxygen-deficient areas or where there are airborne toxic contaminants.
+There are some combinations of air line respirators and SCBAs that allow workers to work for extended periods in oxygen-deficient areas or where there are airborne toxic contaminants.
 The auxiliary or backup SCBA source allows the worker to escape with an emergency source of air if the airline source fails.

 Since filters capture particles, caution must be exercised to always check that these filters are not clogged as it makes it harder for air to pass through.
 Cartridges can also become "full" or saturated.
-It will stop working and "breakthrough" will occur – this term means that the gases or vapours will leak through the cartridge.
+They will stop working and "breakthrough" will occur – this term means that the gases or vapours will leak through the cartridge.
 Both cartridges and filters must be replaced on a regular basis by using the manufacturer's recommendations (usually determined by using warning properties or end-of-service indicators).

 There are different classes of particulate filters, depending on the particulate material.
 They are also classified based on levels of oil resistance and filter efficiency.
 Oil can break down certain types of filters which means it is important to know the materials you are working with at all times and always select the right cartridge for your respirator.